• Admissions

 What Are the Twelve Steps?

 These steps are effective in the recovery of everyone if they dig in deep and learn more about it.
-Practicing and adapting these steps in daily life can be very beneficial for the individual, thus helping in the recovery and preventing relapse.
+Practicing these steps every day can be very helpful.
+They support recovery and help prevent relapse.
 These twelve steps include:

 Honesty

-The first step to beginning recovery is being honest about the suffering and the addiction after denying it for a long time.
-The family can also adapt honesty to start the rally and make it easy for the addict to admit that they were powerless over alcohol.
+The first step to recovery is being honest about your suffering and addiction.
+Many people deny these issues for a long time.
+The family can use honesty to start the conversation.
+This helps the addict admit they are powerless over alcohol.

 Faith